 - Advising on the construction of pre-emption rights;

-- Representing parties in possession claims and trials (including trespasser claims, section 8, section 21, and Mortgage Arrears) and handling defences based on discrimination arising from disability (s15 EA 2010), indirect discrimination (s19 EA 2010), and postponement of possession for exceptional hardship;
+- Successfully representing parties, both landlords and occupiers, in possession claims and trials (including trespasser claims, section 8, section 21, and Mortgage Arrears) and handling defences based on alleged discrimination arising from disability (s15 EA 2010), alleged indirect discrimination (s19 EA 2010), and postponement of possession for exceptional hardship;

-- Representing parties in applications to set aside Interim Charging Orders;
+- Successfully representing parties in applications to set aside Interim Charging Orders;

-- Representing mortgagees-in-possession seeking to pay surplus proceeds of sale into Court pursuant to section 63 of the Trustee Act 1925;
+- Successfully representing mortgagees-in-possession seeking to pay surplus proceeds of sale into Court pursuant to section 63 of the Trustee Act 1925;

-- Representing mortgagees in claims for breach of common law and equitable duties associated with the sale of a residential property at an undervalue, and declarations of unfair relationship and other relief under the Consumer Credit Act 2006.
+- Successfully representing mortgagees in claims for breach of common law and equitable duties associated with the sale of a residential property at an undervalue, and declarations of unfair relationship and other relief under the Consumer Credit Act 2006.

 James has a keen interest in personal property law.